weaviate/weaviate-io/docs/weaviate/guides/index.md

 ---
-title: Essential guides
+title: Essential tutorials
 sidebar_position: 0
 ---

-These **essential** guides are designed to empower you so that you can start to customize and use Weaviate based on *your* particular needs.
+These **essential** tutorials are designed to empower you so that you can start to customize and use Weaviate based on *your* particular needs.

-If you haven't yet, we strongly recommend that you go through the [Getting started guides](../getting-started/index.md) first.
+If you haven't yet, we strongly recommend that you go through the [quickstart tutorial](../getting-started/index.md) first.

-The **essential** guides include the following sections, where you will learn how to:
+The **essential** tutorials include the following sections, where you will learn how to:

 - [Schema](./how-to-create-a-schema.md): Create a schema automatically with Weaviate, or start to explore schema customization options.
 - [Import](./how-to-import-data.md): Use batch imports for large datasets, including what options are available to maximize the import speed.